-- (1) The votes on the second and third readings referred to in articles 260 and 261 of this Constitution shall be separated by at least fourteen sitting days of Parliament. - (2) A bill for the amendment of this Constitution which has been passed in accordance with this Chapter shall be assented to by the President only if- - (a) it is accompanied by a certificate of the Speaker that the provisions of this Chapter have been complied with in relation to it; and - (b) in the case of a bill to amend a provision to which article 260 or 261 of this Constitution applies, it is accompanied by a certificate of the Electoral Commission that the amendment has been approved at a referendum or, as the case may be, ratified by the district councils in accordance with this Chapter. - (3) Where the provisions of clause (2) of this article are complied with in the case of a bill to which article 260 or 261 of this Constitution applies, the President shall not refuse to assent to the bill. - (4) Where in the case of a bill to which clause (3) of this article applies the President- - (a) refuses to assent to the bill; or the President shall be taken to have assented to the bill, and the Speaker shall cause a copy of the bill to be laid before Parliament and the bill shall become law without the assent of the President.
+- (1) The votes on the second and third readings referred to in articles 260 and 261 of this Constitution shall be separated by at least fourteen sitting days of Parliament. - (2) A bill for the amendment of this Constitution which has been passed in accordance with this Chapter shall be assented to by the President only if- - (a) it is accompanied by a certificate of the Speaker that the provisions of this Chapter have been complied with in relation to it; and - (b) in the case of a bill to amend a provision to which article 260 or 261 of this Constitution applies, it is accompanied by a certificate of the Electoral Commission that the amendment has been approved at a referendum or, as the case may be, ratified by the district councils in accordance with this Chapter. - (3) Where the provisions of clause (2) of this article are complied with in the case of a bill to which article 260 or 261 of this Constitution applies, the President shall not refuse to assent to the bill. - (4) Where in the case of a bill to which clause (3) of this article applies the President- - (a) refuses to assent to the bill; or - (b) fails to assent to the bill within thirty days after the bill is submitted, the President shall be taken to have assented to the bill, and the Speaker shall cause a copy of the bill to be laid before Parliament and the bill shall become law without the assent of the President.